Nakiti/2020-NBA-Playoffs-Recap/README.md

     Houston Rockets(4) vs Oklahoma City Thunder(5)
     The Rockets won this series 4 games to 2.

+  Highlights: Although there were no upsets in this conference, there were many close games and series.
+In the Clippers vs. Maverics and the Rockets vs Thunder series, both of the lower-seeded teams proved to be an unexecpected chalenge for their opponents.
+In the Nuggets vs Jazz series, the Nuggets were down 3 games to 1.
+However, they were able to come back and win the series.
+In any circumstance having to win 3 games in a row while the opposing team has the opportunity to finish the series in any game, is extremely difficult.
+The Nuggets were able to do this due to stellar play from one of their best players, Jamal Murray.
+The Lakers vs Trail Blazers series ended as expected, with the Lakers easily winning.

 ### The Semi-finals (Second Round)